AzureCR/acr-builder-os-tests/Windows/readme.md

 # ACR Build for Windows
 Note!
 This is preview documentation.
 Official docs will soon be completed and pushed to https://aka.ms/acr/docs

 [ACR Build](https://aka.ms/acr/build) now supports Windows Containers.
-More interestingly, ACR Build supports all 2016 versions, including 1709, 1803 and ltsc2016 (Long Term Servicing Channel) for Windows Server Core and Nano Server
+More interestingly, ACR Build supports all released Windows Server versions: Windows Server 2016, Windows Server version 1709, Windows Server version 1803.
+And it supports both Windows Server Core containers and Nano Server containers.

 ## Building Windows Containers with ACR Build
 As a best practice, we recommend using  a version specific tag so you're assured you're building the image based on the version of Windows you intend to deploy.